graphile/crystal/.changeset/nine-ladybugs-guess.md

 "postgraphile": patch
 ---

-PostGraphile V4 preset should automatically include the Amber preset on which it relies.
+PostGraphile V4 preset now automatically includes the Amber preset on which it relies.